 - Incidental expenses are any expenses that are indirectly caused by your accident.
 This can be something like increased travel expenses or other inconveniences caused by the injury.

-Here are some examples of six figure lawsuits attained by our firm:
+Here are some examples of six-figure slip and fall injury settlements attained by our firm:

 Injuries that result from falls can have serious consequences such as loss of mobility, impaired motor skills or other permanent disabilities.

 - Knee injury.
 The loss of mobility from a knee injury can be devastating both physically and financially.
 Twisting or landing on your kneecap can cause permanent ligament damage.
 Without the ability to move easily and freely your life can change drastically.
 A successful lawsuit will help you receive compensation for the direct and peripheral effects of a slip and fall knee injury.